-In 2015, the United States Department of Defense (DoD) published DFARS to protect controlled but unclassified information.
-DFARS is more of a contract requirement than a standard and is required for any organization that performs business with the DoD, and the necessary controls can be found in NIST SP 800-171.
+In 2015, the US Department of Defense (DoD) published DFARS to protect controlled but unclassified information.
+DFARS is more of a contract requirement than a standard and is required for any organization that performs business with the DoD.
+The necessary controls can be found in NIST SP 800-171: Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
 Of note, section 3.6.3 lists tabletop exercises as one means of testing the effectiveness of an organization's incident response.